Protein – What, How Much, and Where To Get It on a Whole-Food, Plant-Based Diet

 Time crunch?
 Save this page for later with Pocket, Instapaper, or Evernote.

-Click to jump to related recipe (Red Lentil Soup with Cumin and Lemon)...
+Click here to jump down the page to the Related Recipe (Red Lentil Soup with Cumin and Lemon).
+Yum!...

 Protein is one of the most important building blocks of the human